ejnguyen1/cse15L-lab-report/lab-report2.md

 To produce new words on the screen, the URL in the search bar must be changed.
 This change produces the following.

 ![Image](https://user-images.githubusercontent.com/122569733/215233406-fdbb2a32-e033-4e72-85dd-0055ec5a2c0d.png)
-Again, the handleRequest() method is called.
-The argument is the edited URL.
-Again, the string after `/add-message?s=` is added to the output string.
+The handleRequest() method is called again when the URL is edited.
+The edited URL is the argument.
+The string after `/add-message?s=` is added to the output string.
 In this case, the important part of the URL is the text `/add-message?s=Hi eve`.
 This produces the following text on the screen.

 ```
 Hello
 Hi eve
 ```
-Although the inputted argument is different for the handleRequest() method, the output string in the method contains past inputted text.
+Although the inputted URL argument is a little bit different, the output String variable in the handleRequest() method contains past inputted text.
 This is why text from past URL changes are still printed out on the screen.

-However, the rest of the URL does not change.
+Although the path of the URL is edited, the domain stays the same.
 Only the text after `/add-message?s=` is altered.
 ## Part 2: Bugs
 The following method reverseInPlace() changes an input array to be in reverse order, however it contains a bug.
 ```